stefanjudis/pwt-workshop/lessons/02-writing-tests/05-fixtures.md

 });
 ```

+And you made it!
+You now have a `my-setup` file that is able to hold all your custom logic.

 ## 🏗️ Action time with the good old Danube shop (or your own site)

 **Tasks**

-- [ ] Restructure your existing tests to implement a `loggedInPage` fixture that is automatically logged in and logs itself after it was used in a test
+- [ ] Restructure your existing tests to implement a `loggedInPage` fixture that is automatically logged in and logs itself out after it was used in a test.